 Preemptible machines are only available for Spark clusters.
 Google provides best practices for using preemptibles in their Google Cloud article Create and use preemptible VMs.

 17. How do preemptible machines work for Jupyter notebooks?

 Spark will try to find another worker for the task when your machine is preempted.

-Google states >that preemptibles can’t "live migrate" to a regular VM.
+In Google's documentation about preemptible VMs, Google states that preemptibles can’t "live migrate" to a regular VM.
 So if your preemptible machine gets taken, another preemptible machine will replace it.
 These machines can’t run longer than 24 hours, and Google lists other limitations in the document linked earlier in this answer.

 "Featured and template workspaces and notebooks will include recommended and project-specific configurations, as well as estimated costs to run (where possible).
 Since it is fairly straightforward to adjust the compute power, you can estimate an initial power to try and then dial it up or down as needed.
 Just be sure to be careful to save any generated data you want to keep when recreating the Cloud Environment."

-Note: If you select the default environment or other application configuration, it is auto-populated with recommendations.
+Note: If you select the default environment or other application configuration, it is auto-populated with initial recommendations.

-14. Which registries can I use for my Docker images to build custom cloud environments?
+19. Which Docker image registries can I use to build custom cloud environments?

 - Google Container Registry (GCR)

 Custom Docker images must be derived from a Terra base imageFor more details, see the Docker tutorial: Custom Cloud Environments for Jupyter Notebooks.